-We have not detected the presence of bacteria of the genus Lactobacillus in the oral microbiota analysis.
-Therefore, according to this analysis, you do not have caries markers.
-However, other bacteria may be involved in this pathology.
-In any case, in addition to your daily dental hygiene (brushing at least twice a day and daily flossing), it is advisable to have your teeth professionally cleaned regularly, ideally once a year.
+We have detected bacteria of the genus Lactobacillus in your oral microbiota, which is an indicator of caries.
+However, other environmental or clinical factors may play a role.
+In any case, in addition to your daily dental hygiene (brushing at least twice a day and daily flossing), it is advisable to have regular professional cleaning, ideally once a year.